zy-yao/Biography/content/post/2019-6-EY/index.md

 Submissions are evaluated using the F1-score.
 We may see the results below.

 ![](result.png)

 ### 3.Prospect

+In the future, we may consider finding more hidden but efficient features, trying more advanced and proper models (Neural Network, AdaBoostClassifier...) to achieve better performance.

 Hopefully, our work could inspire solutions that help city authorities anticipate disruptions, make real-time decisions, design new services, and reshape infrastructures in order that cities as smart as their citizens.